Trimectal CF, 35 mg 60 pcs

 Skin and subcutaneous tissue disorders:

-frequency unknown – acute generalized exanthematous pustulosis (OGEP), angioedema.
+frequency unknown – acute generalized exanthematous pustulosis (AGEP), angioedema.

-General disorders and reactions at the site of administration:
+General disorders and reactions at the injection site:

 Overdose